root-11/maslite/readme.md

 ### Loadbalancing.

-Outscale only makes one assumption: That it's the primary service on the hardware where it is running.
+MASlite only makes one assumption: That it's the primary service on the hardware where it is running.

-### Outscale running on multiple machines
+### MASlite running on multiple machines

 Not implemented yet.